Where I stand

 Protecting Women’s Health Care and Reproductive Rights

 As the daughter of a doctor who provided reproductive health services to women, I strongly believe that everyone deserves to have unequivocal control over their reproduction.
-I will stand up to Republican extremists who are trying to impose “personhood” on Colorado women, and help restore the teen pregnancy prevention programs they have cut.
-The strength of my conviction is why I am endorsed by the BlueFlower Fund – which raises money for pro-choice female candidates.
+However, a recent U.S. Supreme Court ruling overturning Roe v.
+Wade and Planned Parenthood v.
+Casey has literally put reproductive rights in jeopardy, often depending on the state in which people live.
+In Colorado, we acted in advance of expected Supreme Court action by passing the Reproductive Health Equity Act (HB 22-1279), which affirmed reproductive rights in Colorado.
+Nonetheless, I know attacks on reproductive rights will continue, so I will work in support of new efforts we might need in Colorado, including opposing Republican extremists who are trying to impose “personhood” laws on Colorado women, and protecting access to contraception - such as a successful teen pregnancy prevention program that Senate Republicans actually voted against in a 2015 committee.
+The strength of my conviction is why I am endorsed by the BlueFlower Fund, which raises money for pro-choice female candidates.

 Saving Lives With Gun Safety Policies